survivejs/webpack-book/manuscript/03_introduction.md

 The appendices the end of the book cover secondary topics and sometimes dig deeper into the main ones.
 You can approach them in any order you want depending on your interest.
 There’s a *Troubleshooting* appendix at the end in case you want to understand how to debug webpack errors.

-T> If you are unsure of some term and its meaning, see the *Glossary* at the end of the book.
+T> If you are unsure of a term and its meaning, see the *Glossary* at the end of the book.

 ## Who Is This Book For

 I expect that you have a basic knowledge of JavaScript and Node.
 You should be able to use npm on an elementary level.
 If you know something about webpack, that’s great.
 By reading this book, you will deepen your understanding of these tools.

 If you happen to know webpack well, there still might be something in the book for you.
-Skim through it and see if you can pick up some techniques.
-I’ve done my best to cover even some of the knottier parts of the tool.
+Skim through it and see if you can pick up techniques.
+Read especially the summaries at the end of the chapters and the conclusion chapter.
+I’ve done my best to cover even the knottier parts of the tool.

 If you find yourself struggling, consider seeking help from the community around the book.
 In case you are stuck or don’t understand something, we are here to help.
 Any comments you might have will go towards improving the content.